Onyx-Prasai/Onyx.h/README.md

 # Onyx.h

-It is a lightweight C++20 library designed for Compile-Time Unit Conversions.
+It is a lightweight C++ library designed for Compile-Time Unit Conversions.
 It is built specifically for high-performance audio applications like Digital Signal Processors where mixing up Frequencies and Amplitude which might lead into runtime errors and is hard to debug.

 ##  Features